mikeknep/dotfiles/README.md

 ### Secrets

-If you have bash environment variables that need to be kept secret, create a "secret" directory in the bash directory (`mkdir ~/dotfiles/bash/secret`) and add any files you need there.
-Your .bashrc will source these files, but they will not be tracked by git.
+Files in `bash/secret` will be sourced on login, but not tracked by git.
 (See `~/dotfiles/.gitignore` and `~/dotfiles/bash/bash`.)

-## Setup script
+## Setup scripts

+There are three main scripts in the `bin` directory for symlinking.

-`bin/setup.sh` is for setting up a completely new machine.
+1. `osx.sh` is a WIP, near-fully-automated script for setting up a new machine running OSX.
-It is as automated as possible.
-See top of file for prerequisites.

-## Symlink script

-`bin/symlink.sh` is simply for symlinking the files in this repo.
+2. `vm.sh` is another WIP script for use when provisioning a virtual machine.
+3. `guest.sh` walks through the symlink process.
 If you want to clone down my setup and wire it up on your machine, use this.

-#### Notes
+#### Notes re: `bin/guest.sh`

 ##### Bash 4.x required!